AABearBots/First-Closed-Doors-Competition/README.md

 | 3rd | 0.05 |  50,000 |
 | 4th to 15th |      |  25,000 |

 > NOTE: In the [example above](#example), only Bot A would have been awarded the BTC Prize, as it is the only one with a ROI bigger than 10%.
+ALGO prizes are awarded irrespectively.

 ## Terms of Service

 The information provided in this document is intended for informational purposes only and is subject to change without notice.
-Advanced Algos may make improvements and/or changes in the products, pricing and/or the programs described in this information at any time without notice.
+Advanced Algos Ltd. may make improvements and/or changes in the products, pricing and/or the programs described in this information at any time without notice.

 ## Disclaimer

-THE AACLOUD, THE AA ARENA COMPETITION, THE AA MASTERS BOTS AND THEIR ASSOCIATED PRODUCTS AND SERVICES ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, SUITABILITY FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+THE AAPLATFORM, THE AA ARENA COMPETITION, THE AA MASTERS BOTS AND THEIR ASSOCIATED PRODUCTS AND SERVICES ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, SUITABILITY FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.

-IN NO EVENT WILL ADVANCED ALGOS BE LIABLE TO ANY PARTY FOR ANY DIRECT, INDIRECT, SPECIAL OR OTHER CONSEQUENTIAL DAMAGES FOR ANY USE OF THE AACLOUD, THE AA ARENA COMPETITION, THE AA MASTERS BOTS, OR ANY OTHER ASSOCIATED SERVICE OR WEB SITE, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF FUNDS, PROGRAMS OR OTHER DATA OR OTHERWISE, EVEN IF WE ARE EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+IN NO EVENT WILL ADVANCED ALGOS LTD. BE LIABLE TO ANY PARTY FOR ANY DIRECT, INDIRECT, SPECIAL OR OTHER CONSEQUENTIAL DAMAGES FOR ANY USE OF THE AACLOUD, THE AA ARENA COMPETITION, THE AA MASTERS BOTS, OR ANY OTHER ASSOCIATED SERVICE OR WEB SITE, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF FUNDS, PROGRAMS OR OTHER DATA OR OTHERWISE, EVEN IF WE ARE EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 <hr>